Gifty Ayew Asare

 Gifty Ayew Asare (born 9 June 1998) is a Ghanaian footballer who plays as a striker.
 In 2018, she was called up to play for the Black Queens, the Ghana women's national football team, after netting 27 goals in 19 matches for Northern Oklahoma College's Lady Maverick F.C Soccer Team.
+Played in the US with 50 goals in Two Seasons in NJCAA D1 League.